 At Trinity, Gillian is a double major in History and International Studies.
 She spent the fall of 2018 studying abroad in Shanghai.
 In addition to her work with the Tripod, Gillian is a mentor for the Venture Trinity pre-orientation program and works in the Office of Admissions as a tour guide.
 Her work with the Tripod has been the most rewarding aspect of her Trinity career.

-Brendan W. Clark ’21 is one of the news editors of The Trinity Tripod, along with Amanda Hausmann ’21.
+Brendan W. Clark ’21 is the current managing editor of the Tripod and former news editor.
 Brendan is a Public Policy and Law and History double major.
 He was previously the news editor and thereafter Editor-in-Chief of his high school newspaper Insight.
 At Trinity, Brendan sought an active role with the Tripod as he is an ardent proponent of the free-press and its indispensable role as a check upon the authority of administrative agencies.

 Aside from the Tripod, Brendan works with the Office of Admissions as one of the Student Overnight Program Coordinators, is an editor of the History@Trinity and Policy Voice blogs, and is an intern with the Office of the Connecticut Attorney General.
 Brendan is also a Student Government Association Senator and a fellow at the Leonard E. Greenberg Center for the Study of Religion in Public Life.

 In his free time, Brendan enjoys reading the history of some of Britain’s greatest Parliamentarians and is pursuing an interest in piano.
 He is also known for his dandyism, never failing to dress in suit and tie with the panache of Fred Astaire.